luciormoraes/devoteam-robot/README.md

 5 5
 Enter starting position (x y direction):
 1 2 N
-Enter commands:
+Enter commands to robot move in the grid:
 RFRFFRFRF
-Report: 1 3 N
+Report: 1 1 N

 Do you want to run another command? (yes/no): yes